marcinbiegun/isf-touchdesigner/README.md

 TouchDesigner-flavoured GLSL.
 Uniform variables are exposes as custom parameters.

 This is not a full implementation of ISF features but it covers all basic features.
-About 90% of projects from https://interactiveshaderformat.com are working correctly.
+Most compositions (using a single shader pass) from https://interactiveshaderformat.com are working correctly.

 ![Screenshot](https://raw.githubusercontent.com/marcinbiegun/isf-touchdesigner/master/docs/screenshot.png)